skooter500/GP-2022-2023/assignments.md

 - Choose a song that you all agree on that inspires you and reflects your style and interests.
 You can use any genre, but try to select a song that has a clear structure, rhythm, and mood.

 - Create a Github repository and use it to manage your project.
 Each team member should make commented commits to the repository to track their contributions.
-Here is [a ](assignmentreadme.md) you can include.
+Here is a [readme.md](assignmentreadme.md) you can include to document your work.

 - Use Processing, Minim, or the Processing Sound library to analyze the audio of the song and extract its main characteristics, such as frequency, and volume.